rnixik/favorite-films/README.md

 Also you need email (as `username`) and `password` for a user.
 Email can be found in table `users` of `auth-db`.
-Password is `secret1` for every seed.
+Password for every seed is `secret1`.

 Then user uses __access token__ in header `Authorization: Bearer Token` for __films-app__.